beetrootpaul/dart-07/README.md

 ## Gameplay

-Your task is to pilot Dart-07 unit in a set of secret missions of increasing difficulty:
+Your task is to pilot Dart-07 unit on a secret missions on **Emerald Islands**.

-- first, you mess with the enemy on **Emerald Islands**
-- then you continue to the **Outpost in Space** (⚠️ under development ⚠️)
-- in order to reach the interstellar **Phoslar Mine** (⚠️ under development ⚠️) and prevent the enemy from utilising that precious resource

 Destroy enemies along the way to increase your score, grab power-ups left by them and survive a boss fight in order to complete a mission.